 The most important part of a tyre is arguably the rubber compound within the tread.
-By changing the amounts of various components of the rubber formula, engineers can make two identical looking tyres perform completely differenty.
-Below is a list of the Maxxis compounds and their distinct characteristics.
+By changing the amounts of various components of the rubber formula, engineers can make two identical loooking tyres perform completely differently.
+A list of Maxxis compounds and their distinct characteristics is below.

-Used primarily in cross country and enduro tyres, the two compounds in the outer layer are specially formulated to lower rolling resistance and optimise treadwear and traction.
+Used primarily in cross country and xc race tyres, the two compounds in the outer layer are specially formulated to reduce rolling resistance and optimize tread wear and traction.

 An intermediate compiund configuration used in select mountain tyres.
 3C MaxxTerra is softer and offers more traction than 3C MaxxSpeed, yet provides better tread wear and less rolling resistance than 3C MaxxGrip.

 3C MaxxGrip uses the softest rubber compounds to offer the ultimate in grip and slow rebound properties for unparalleled traction in downhill applications.